Ben Garuccio

 Benjamin Garuccio (/ɡəˈruːtʃioʊ/ gə-ROO-chee-oh, /it/; born 15 June 1995) is an Australian professional soccer player who plays as a left back for Sydney FC.

 Garuccio represented the Australian under-20 side on many occasions.

+Early life

+Garuccio was born on 15 June 1995 in Adelaide, Australia.
+Growing up, he attended Henley High School and Canberra High School in Australia.
+After that, he attended UC Senior Secondary College Lake Ginninderra and Torrens University Australia in Australia.

 Career

 Melbourne Heart

 On 19 September 2012, Garuccio signed for A-League side Melbourne Heart, who have since been rebranded as Melbourne City.
+He suffered a stress fracture while playing for the club.

 Adelaide United

 On 16 June 2016, Garuccio returned to his hometown, signing a 2-year contract with Adelaide United.

 Heart of Midlothian

 Garuccio signed a pre-contract agreement with Scottish Premiership club Hearts in May 2018.
 He scored his first goal for Hearts in a 5–0 win against Inverness Caledonian Thistle on 29 July 2018, with a 25-yard free-kick.

 Melbourne City

 Garuccio returned to Australia in October 2020, signing for Melbourne City.

 Western United

 In July 2021, Garuccio secured a mutual termination of contract with Melbourne City, so he could join rival Melbourne club Western United.
+He captained the club.
 On 6 September 2025, Western United was placed into hibernation and all players were released from their contracts.